Frequently asked questions

 Practical answers about coverage, performance, and how VulnProScan Vuln Pro Scan fits into a modern AppSec program.

-Vuln Pro Scan tests across 12 security domains: information gathering and attack surface mapping, configuration and deployment issues, authentication weaknesses, authorization and access control (including IDOR), session management and CSRF, core web vulnerabilities (SQL injection, XSS, open redirect), sensitive data exposure, security headers and browser protections, TLS and transport security, API security, client-side security, and business logic flaws.
+Vuln Pro Scan tests across 15 security domains: information gathering and attack surface mapping, configuration and deployment issues, authentication weaknesses, authorization and access control (including IDOR), session management and CSRF, core web vulnerabilities (SQL injection, XSS, open redirect), sensitive data exposure, security headers and browser protections, TLS and transport security, API security, client-side security, business logic flaws, host and configuration scanning, compliance mapping, and validation mode.
 Coverage varies by scan mode — see the Coverage page for a full breakdown.

 A public scan tests the application surface reachable without credentials — covering security headers, TLS, injection points on public forms, and surface-level misconfiguration.
 An authenticated scan logs into the application using credentials you provide and tests protected areas, unlocking coverage for authorization flaws, IDOR, session weaknesses, authenticated API endpoints, and business logic issues that are invisible to an anonymous scanner.